 EXAMPLE SYMBOL ENTRY:

-Our first Academic Achievement grade for the second six weeks is a One-Pager analysis over the setting of the novel, Of Mice and Men.
+Our next Academic Achievement grade is a One-Pager analysis over the setting of the novel, Of Mice and Men.
 In class, we read the description on the first two pages of the novel before we began working on the one-pager.

 THIS ONE PAGER IS DUE ON FRIDAY, SEPTEMBER 14